hvule/hvule.github.io/_pages/about.md

 #  - /about.html
 ---

-Hi there,
+Hi ya,

 Welcome to my website.
-I expect you will explore something interesting, and might be useful from it.
-Persuing a PhD in Economics, for me, is a glittering journey, yet coupled with flipping challenging moments.
+My name is Vu Le (Dave).
+I am the last-year PhD in Economics at Adam Smith Business School, University of Glasgow.
+I hope that you will explore something interesting, and might be useful from my website.
+Persuing a PhD in Economics, for me, is a glittering journey, yet sometimes coupled with challenging moments.
 You are warmly welcomed here, just stay tuned and feel free to drop me an email if have any questions.

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4762724" class="btn--research">SSRN</a>

 Research Interests
 ======